Citation, DOI, disclosures and article data

 In many countries, the presence of cystic fibrosis is tested for immediately after birth with a sweat test (positive sweat chloride test Cl >60 mEq/L) 5.
 Alternatively, genetic testing is also available.

-The diagnosis usually becomes evident in infancy, with presentations including:
+The diagnosis usually becomes evident in infancy, with presentations including 12:

-In tissues other than skin, CFTR is responsible for efflux of chloride and inhibition of the sodium channel's activity which controls the influx of sodium.
+In tissues other than skin, the CFTR protein is responsible for efflux of chloride and inhibition of the sodium channel's activity which controls the influx of sodium.
 Therefore, under normal circumstances, salt and chloride remain in the lumen and keep water there osmotically.
-In CF patients, too little chloride is pumped out, too much sodium is reabsorbed with osmotic re-absorption of water from the lumen.
+In CF patients, too little chloride is pumped out, too much sodium is resorbed with osmotic resorption of water from the lumen.
 The result is iso-osmotic, but low volume, secretions, which tend to dry out, or be thick as they still contain all the other constituents.

 Treatment and prognosis